top of page

 “an environment that offers affirmation, celebration, and appreciation of different approaches, styles, perspectives, and experiences, thus allowing all individuals to bring in their whole selves (and all their identities) and to demonstrate their strengths and capacity.”

-Placing this in the context of leaders, inclusive leaders create environments where all team members feel valued, respected, and empowered to contribute their unique perspectives and ideas.
+In the context of leadership, inclusive leaders create environments where all team members feel valued, respected, and empowered to contribute their unique perspectives and ideas.
 First introduced as a concept in 2006, leadership inclusiveness was defined as “words and deeds by a leader or leaders that indicate an invitation and appreciation for others' contributions” (Nembhard & Edmondson, 2006, p.947).

 The concept has developed over the years.
 A recent review of the research suggests that inclusive leadership even goes beyond fostering uniqueness and strengthening belongingness.
-It is also showing appreciation and supporting organisational efforts.
+It also shows appreciation and supports organisational efforts.

 Deloitte’s research identified six signature traits of inclusive leadership, often referred to as the six Cs;